L0g1kL1f3/sin_-it/README.md

 THANK YOU IllOmenX

-And finally thanks to Alvaro for his pacience listing to my madness.THANK YOU
+And finally thanks to Alvaro-Maldo for his pacience listing to my madness.THANK YOU